EU leaders reaffirm support for Ukraine, squabble over gas cap | Headlines

 EU leaders reaffirm support for Ukraine, squabble over gas cap

-Martin said the bloc's executive, the European Commission, was expected to present for the next meeting of EU leaders on Oct.
-20-21 a broader package of short-term measures to lower prices and longer-term steps to redesign the gas market.
+Italy's Mario Draghi said the bloc's executive European Commission would present for the next meeting of EU leaders on Oct.
+20-21 a broader package of short-term measures to lower prices and longer-term steps to redesign the electricity market.
 The cap is one of a range of proposals and initiatives by European states to cope with plummeting gas supplies from Russia, which once supplied 40% of Europe's needs, and rocketing prices.

 The EU has been discussing the matter for weeks, so far without result, although the 27 have agreed other joint steps to help them weather an acute energy crunch as runaway prices threaten to bring about a recession in the bloc.
-"Everyone agrees we need to lower power prices but there is no agreement what instruments to use to that end exactly," Poland's Prime Minister Mateusz Morawiecki told reporters as talks among the 27 national EU leaders went into late afternoon.
+"Everyone agrees we need to lower power prices but there is no agreement what instruments to use to that end exactly," said Poland's Prime Minister Mateusz Morawiecki.

 Ireland's premier, Micheal Martin, also said that "lots of work needed to be done" still before an agreement emerges.
-Martin said the bloc's executive, the European Commission, was expected to present for the next meeting of EU leaders on Oct.
-20-21 a broader package of short-term measures to lower prices and longer-term steps to redesign the gas market.
+Italy's Mario Draghi said the bloc's executive European Commission would present for the next meeting of EU leaders on Oct.
+20-21 a broader package of short-term measures to lower prices and longer-term steps to redesign the electricity market.

 The cap is one of a range of proposals and initiatives by European states to cope with plummeting gas supplies from Russia, which once supplied 40% of Europe's needs, and rocketing prices.
 They have eased off this year's peaks but remain more than 200% higher than at the start of September 2021.
 Germany, Denmark and the Netherlands oppose a cap, worried that it would make it difficult to buy the gas their economies need and dampen any incentive to reduce consumption.